 I run an IP geolocation query on the poster's IP address and found out that the perpetrator is located in Moscow.
 I found it hard to believe that someone was spending serious time to think about the issue just to post a link, so a searched more for the posted comment.
 It turns out that the perpetrator had simply copied verbatim one of my comments.
 As we all know, imitation is the sincerest form of flattery, and I clearly fell for it.

 This type of attack is worrying, because it seems that spending a minimum of effort to customize a post (or a spam email) can dramatically improve its success.
 Millions of people post their personal details and activities on Facebook.
 If some malicious types use these data to personalize email messages with references to friends, interests, or recent activities ("here are some photographs from the Lady Gaga concert you went yesterday") they can launch very troublesome social engineering attacks.
 It's one thing to receive a confidential business proposition from a Nigerian minister, and quite another to receive a file purporting to contain last week's skiing excursion photographs from your boyfriend.
-Be afraid!Read and post comments, or share through
+Be afraid!Read and post comments.

 Last modified: Thursday, January 6, 2011 12:32 am